 Since then she has become a featured writer for The Huffington Post and has written for the Times Education Supplement.
 Her first piece for The Huffington Post was published on the front-page, alongside Barack Obama and Lenny Henry.

 In 2015, A M Dassu wrote a picture book inspired by her son’s school friend.
 She started looking into publishing it and the rest is history!

 In January 2017, she won the international We Need Diverse Books YA mentorship award and was also selected for the Writing East Midlands Mentorship to support her with her publishing goals.

 In February 2019, she read a chapter from Cressida Cowell’s How to Train Your Dragon to a big audience at the Southbank Centre in London, and was commissioned by Cheryl Klein to write additional material (sidebars) for a non-fiction book about Nobel Peace Prize winner, Muhammad Yunus for Lee & Low in America (published in August 2019).

 In December 2019 she was commissioned by Sarah Odedina to write a short story for SCOOP Magazine.

 In February 2020, she became a director at Inclusive Minds, a unique organisation that provides services and expertise for authors and illustrators, publishing professionals, editors, librarians and teachers who are passionate about inclusion, diversity, equality and accessibility in children’s literature.

 After living in London and Manchester, she is back living in the Midlands.
-She lives with her husband and three little cubs, who are busy at full time school.
+She lives with her husband and three little cubs, who are busy at school.
 This allows her to focus her mornings on writing fiction.
 Yippee!!!

 A. M. Dassu firmly believes in philanthropy and in expressing individuality.
 She is a lover of good food, art, architecture and happiness.
 Oh and you may have noticed she also loves wearing hats!